"Beyond Hearts and Minds"

 (( "Smooth feeling in your fingers?"
 Something like a snort came from a thirteen-year-old Neji.
 "I learned how to do that at nine."

 Hinata lowered her eyes.
 "I just... wanted to know if—"

 "I'm busy."
 Neji cut her off before she could ask for training.
 "I'm sorry, Hinata-sama.
 But my team has an important mission to attend to." ))

 But there still was an inkling doubt in her, that she was not meant to be part of the Hyuuga.
-She could perform many of the disabling moves without effort, the swift palm- and finger-thrusts that composed the Jyuuken style.
+She could perform many of the disabling moves without effort, the swift thrusts of the palms and fingers that composed the Jyuuken style.
 But it made her feel uncomfortable in a strange manner, as if there were something more that she could do.

 Hinata walked past the torii, the red-painted gates of the Shinto shrine.
 The sun warmed her pale skin quickly, making her already wish for shade.
 The day was almost eerily perfect.

 Sasuke ducked.
 Naruto's flying kick was evaded easily, but there were other tricks up the fox-boy's sleeve, and Sasuke braced for more.

 Naruto aimed a knee at the Uchiha's face.
 In his opinion, Sasuke was much too pretty for his own good.
 A broken nose wouldn't be too bad — it fact, it might assist to look more manly.

 Sasuke caught the attack, and threw Naruto across the training hall.
 The Uchiha growled; his rival was taking it easy on him.
 "You're not attacking seriously, idiot."